 3. Do not add stone, pebbles, or shards of clay

-Those three steps sound easy and are an excellent starting point for you.
+These three steps sound easy and are an excellent starting point.
 But not all of us have a natural green thumb.
-Keep reading and learn how to grow healthier plants by promoting proper drainage.
+Keep reading to learn how to grow healthier plants by promoting proper drainage.

 Choosing The Right Soil For Your Containers